soketi/docs/benchmarks.md

 ![](.gitbook/assets/medium\_90ms\_1536.png)

-soketi is really fast!
+In summary: soketi is really fast!

-In the scenario, there are 250 users that sit idle and receive 1 msg/s while 250 are actively connecting and disconnecting after 5 seconds.
+In the benchmarking scenario above, there are 250 users that sit idle and receive 1 message per second while 250 users are actively connecting and disconnecting after 5 seconds.

-The benchmark was done using an AWS `t3.small` instance (T3 Unlimited disabled to avoid bursting) @ 2 vCPU 2 GB and Gigabit network, in the `Europe Frankfurt` region.
-The ping between client location and server location was on average \~ 40ms.
+The benchmark was performed on an AWS `t3.small` instance (T3 Unlimited disabled to avoid bursting) @ 2 vCPU 2 GB and Gigabit network in the `Europe Frankfurt` region.
+The ping between client location and server location averaged \~ 40ms.

-The network overhead is taken into account by subtracting the ping twice, since the client trips once to the server to broadcast the message and trips one again back from the server to the client.
+The network overhead was taken into account by subtracting the ping twice, since the client trips once to the server to broadcast the message and makes another trip back again from the server to the client.

 To calculate the internal time the server needs to process and distribute the received message, you can use the following formula: